YOUNG WOMEN’S ENGINEERING SYMPOSIUM 2025

 Electrical Engineer

 Nina Ault is an electrical engineer at Silverman & Light with 10 years of experience designing lighting and power systems for buildings.
 Inspired by her love for math and architecture, Nina studied architectural engineering at the Illinois Institute of Technology in Chicago, where an internship introduced her to electrical engineering.
 Since then, she has designed electrical systems for restaurants at the Chase Center, a 40-story high rise residential building in Hawaii, and the lighting of the Bay Bridge to name a few.
-When she's not engineering, Nina loves hiking with her dogs and baby, and she is passionate about showing the next generation of girls that engineering is creative, impactful, and full of opportunities.
+She is passionate about showing the next generation of girls that engineering is creative, impactful, and full of opportunities.